 Another key factor is video resolution, which can vary by device.
 Some KVM switches support up to 4K UHD at 30hz locally or over IP, like 4KIP100-KVM IP solution.
 If you have high resolution requirements, consider analog switches like 4KSW41-KVM, as they provide a higher resolution than most digital products.

 Single or Multi-Monitor

 KVM sources can also be extended using KVM extenders.
 The maximum distance with a Cat5 KVM extender varies; some high-end analog Cat5 extenders allow users to be up to 1,000 feet away from the servers.
-For the greatest distances, consider fiber KVM extenders, like NEX-500F, which can extend access over distances of six miles or more.
+For the greatest distances, consider fiber KVM extenders, which can extend access over distances of six miles or more.

 Switching & Control Method

 Many KVM switches have control buttons on their front panel for you to easily switch between computer sources.
 Some supports IR remote and hotkey switching with the keyboard, like 4KSW41-KVM-Pro, which offers much more convenience.
 And some KVM over IP solution supports PC or mobile App control.